 Then, the completed bones will appear.

-In this state, you can change the scale to match the body.
+From here, you can change the scale to match the body.

-With the bones selected, press the [Tab] key to enter edit mode and select the bones one by one.
+With the bones selected, press the [Tab] key to enter Edit Mode and select the bones one by one.

 Move, rotate, and rescale the bones to fit your model.